merenlab/merenlab.org/culture.md

 This list may not include some of my implicit promises.
 If you see a topic that needs to be covered in this section, please let me know.

 - My main role and responsibilty in this group is to keep everyone **happy**,  **productive**, and **funded**.
 I promise to work with everyone to deliver this.
-If a member is systemmaticaly lacking either of them despite our best efforts, I also promise to do my best to help them find a better place.
+If a member is systematically lacking either of them despite our best efforts, I also promise to do my best to help them find a better place.
 Throughout my career in science I saw many PhD students and post-docs lost years before they realized they were at the wrong place, and I am determined to not let that happen to anyone in our group.

 - Besides the group meetings, every member will at least have a 1-hour slot per week to have a private meeting with me.
 Unless I am traveling or sick.
 During the times of travel, I will do my best to meet you through Skype if you are willing.

 - You will be free to walk into my office anytime if you have a question.
 If I am coding or writing something that takes lots of concentration and should not be interrupted, I will close my door or will not come in to work at all.
 If my door is open, you are welcome to come in and ask me anything.

 - I will do my best to find exciting projects for each one of you, and involve you with outside projects that you may contribute based on your skill set and level of interest.
-That said, I promise to not enlist anyone for any project without first probing thier level of interest and availability.
+That said, I promise to not enlist anyone for any project without first probing their level of interest and availability.

 - I will do my best to make sure you have a high-end laptop, an external monitor, a pair of noise-cancelling headphones, an ergonomic keyboard, an ergonomic mouse, and an optional standing desk solution when you start in our group.
 And somewhere to sit, hopefully.